gizas/CSS_Extractor/README.md

 In selectors_from_dynatrace_jsprograms.xlsx provide stats of javascript selectors(+ jquery selectors) used in 50 javascript programs used

-/*ExternalCSSFinder and IntenalCSSFinder.py use Selenium automation library!
+*ExternalCSSFinder and IntenalCSSFinder.py use Selenium automation library!

-/*All the folder can imported in eclipse folder and those scripts can be run automated in the above order to produse css results
+*All the folder can imported in eclipse folder and those scripts can be run automated in the above order to produse css results